thegeofront/hedronic/README.md

     - [ ]
   - [✔️] Load a WebAssembly module created using wasm-pack

+- Types
+  - [ ] How to represent basic types ?
+  - [ ] How to represent nested types (a list of numbers)
+  - [ ] How to represent custom types ? (== structs | interfaces | classes)
+  - [ ] How to show this on the canvas ?
+     - [ ] Introduce a Variable Node

+# STEP 3 : INPUT AND OUTPUT

+- Using the types of step 2

+- [ ] introduce VariableBlueprint -> Generates VariableNode
+- [ ] Make a 'file drop' widget
+- [ ] Make a 'visualize geometry' widget
+- [ ] How to make users determine inputs & outputs ?

+- [ ] Try to

 > ### Some brainstorming
 > Some categories are emerging.